4.8 Strategy Discussions and Section 47 Enquiries

 When a joint investigation has been held, a Strategy Discussion or Meeting should be held to agree the outcome.

-Section 47 Enquiries will result in one of 2 possible outcomes as set out in Working Together to Safeguard Children 2015:
+Section 47 Enquiries will result in one of 2 possible outcomes:

 - Child protection concerns are substantiated and the child(ren) is/are considered to have suffered, or are likely to suffer Significant Harm, in which case an Initial Child Protection Conference must be convened;

 - Child protection concerns are not substantiated and no further action is required OR the enquiries have revealed the child is a Child in Need for whom services, such as a Family Action Plan/Child in Need Plan, and/or further assessment may be required.

 In all cases, the outcome must be authorised by a Surrey Children's Services manager who must decide if the Assessment should be or has been completed or should be continued.